 Katherina is a strong advocate for student success and customer satisfaction through effective, efficient, and positive service.
 As a connector, Katherina has developed healthy internal and external relationships and networks that enable her to quickly and smoothly connect students to the person or process required.
 Employee satisfaction is vital to student success and customer satisfaction.
 Prior to the establishment of faculty and staff performance appraisals at Camosun College, Katherina developed a goal setting interview process based on one she created for St. Joseph the Worker Parish as Parish Council Chair.
 Her conflict resolution skills were refined during her years as a Restorative Justice Facilitator.
 Katherina looks for positive, mutually satisfying and effective outcomes in all discussions.

-As a Doctor of Social Science candidate, Katherina creates social innovation opportunities in her engineering educational workplaces at Camosun College and the University of British Columbia and in her interactions with teachers of Physics 11 in the Greater Victoria region.
+As a Doctor of Social Science, Katherina creates social innovation opportunities in her engineering educational workplaces at Camosun College and the University of British Columbia and in her interactions with teachers of Physics 11 in the Greater Victoria region.
 Katherina’s research measures the impact of introducing engineering design principles in Physics 11 laboratory sessions on girls perception of engineering as a viable career.
 By creating opportunities for high school students to explore innovative ways to apply physics concepts in scenarios they identify from their life experience, students gain direct knowledge about how engineering makes the world a better place.
-This research already made a profound difference in many physics and engineering classrooms: change-making at its best.
+This research has made a profound difference in many physics and engineering classrooms: change-making at its best.

 Research and conferences papers and presentations available at ResearchGate.